Our mountain retreat venue

 Because the retreat is held in such an exceptional location, I highly recommend planning time before or after the retreat to enjoy the Sacred Valley.
 This way you can enjoy the many archeological sites found in the area and the magic of Andean nature.

 Furthermore, it may also make sense to arrive 2-3 days earlier than the retreat start date so you can adapt to the altitude.
 Altitude sickness is very common.
-It is wise to take this time to adapt before working with plant medicine.
+It's wise to take this time to adapt before working with the plant medicine.

 The closest airport is Cusco, which is around 1h 15 mins away by taxi.